jisosomppi/log-analysis/salt/README.md

 sudo ./serversetup.sh

 ```
-Once the server setup script has completed it's task it will open a firefox window (if you have a browser window active when the installation completes, an error message will be prompted and no new browser window will be opened).
+Once the server setup script has completed it's task, it will open a firefox window (if you have a browser window active when the installation completes, an error message will be prompted and no new browser window will be opened).

 If a new window is opened after the script completes, you will be directed to your localhost page.
 There, you will:
  - Add security exceptions to firefox for your new self-signed cert.